Interpreting GNN-based IDS Detections Using Provenance Graph Structural Features: Evaluation

+\heading{APT Detection.} We utilized the DARPA Transparent Computing (TC) Data Releases~\cite{darpa} and previous literature~\cite{mukherjee2023sec} for \apt attack detection.
+This dataset, encompassing various OSes, provides a comprehensive basis for advanced security research.
+The DARPA \apts were designed to attack a system which consists of long-running processes and captured the stealthy attack vectors frequently employed by advanced adversaries.
+We particularly focused on three DARPA datasets used by previous studies~\cite{zengy2022shadewatcher, cheng2024kairos, rehman2024flash, goyal2024rcaid}: FiveDirections, Trace, and Theia.
+However, these tasks were conducted in a simulated environment and only lasted for two weeks, involving a limited number of hosts.
+Therefore, we also evaluated against the \apt scenarios (\eg Enterprise APT and Supply-Chain APT) conducted by ~\cite{mukherjee2023sec}, which were performed with realistic benign background workloads.
+Interested readers can find detailed statistics presented in \autoref{table:anomaly_vertex_edge}.

+\heading{Fileless Malware Detection.} For Fileless Malware detection, we targeted a family of stealthy malware samples that impersonate benign programs, evading conventional security solutions but are detectable by \gnn-based provenance analysis.
+The malware samples were chosen in accordance with guidelines from the literature~\cite{kuchler2021does, avllazagaj2021malware} to minimize experimental bias and ensure freshness.
+The Fileless Malware dataset includes various categories~\cite{kuchler2021does}, including banking Trojans, spyware, ransomware, and malware installers; detailed statistics presented in \autoref{table:anomaly_vertex_edge} in the appendix.

-\heading{Fileless malware.} The fileless malware dataset used for malware detection is given in \autoref{table:fileless_vertex_edge}, and the malwares can be broadly classified into three categories: banking trojans, DDoS trojans, and ransomware.
-Banking trojans such as Zeus~\cite{grammatikakis2021understanding}, Emotet~\cite{grammatikakis2021understanding} and Blackmoon~\cite{kuchler2021does} are used to steal banking credentials.
-They spread through spam and compromised download links.
-To camouflage their interactions with \code{.dlls} and writes and read from temporary files, they masquerade as \code{svchost.exe}.
-Distributed-Denial-of-service Ulise~\cite{kuchler2021does} is a multi-purpose trojan that can establish remote access connections, capture keyboard input, collect system information, download/upload files, drop other malware into the infected system, and perform denial-of-service (DoS) attacks.
-Because it usually interacts with network sockets, it masquerades as \code{nslookup.exe}. \jdw{@kunal we have a sentence for banking trojans and DDoS trojans; do we have a ransomware example to write a similar sentence about?}
+The Banking banking trojan~\cite{kuchler2021does} steals banking credentials from victim machines and spreads through spam and compromised download links.
+To camouflage interactions with \code{.dlls} and temporary files, it masquerades as \code{svchost.exe}.
+The Spyware, Ulise~\cite{kuchler2021does}, is a multi-purpose Trojan that can establish remote access connections, capture keyboard input, collect system information, upload files, drop other malware into the infected system, and perform encryption.
+Because it propagates through the network sockets and interacts with many system files, it masquerades as \code{python.exe} as it needs a target that exhibits diverse behavioral patterns.